GrandRecs/ic_agent/README.md

 ```
 mkdir models && cd models
 ```
-download the llm and embeding model from huggingface and place them into gguf models folder
+download the llm and embeding model from huggingface and place them into models folder

 ### For windows and ubuntu
 ```